Nickelodeon Kids' Choice Awards 2020 Winners: The Complete List

 "7 rings," Ariana Grande

-"bad guy," Billie Eilish
+WINNER: "bad guy," Billie Eilish

 "Memories," Maroon 5